0x10101/alohomora/README.md

 The PCAP file is parsed by alohomora.
 It tries to find both the ESSID and BSSID in it to pass them to the clients.

+    ./alohomora -server -verbose -ip 127.0.0.1 -port 6666 -charset abcdefghijklmnopqrstuvwxyz -length 8 -target <path to pcap file>

 The above command will bruteforce all lowercase (a-z) 8-character passwords, e.g. `aaaaaaaa` to `zzzzzzzz`.
-Each client will be given up to 10000 passwords per iteration.
+Each client will be given up to 10000 passwords per iteration (default job size).

 In order to connect a client, simply give it the ip and port:

     ./alohomora -port <port> -ip <server ip>

+To connect a client to the server from the example above:

+    ./alohomora -port 6666 -ip 127.0.0.1

 That's all, actually.

 # Installing
 Clone the repository, then run it:
     go run main.go --help

+# Compatibility
+alohomora currently only works on Linux-based systems, as I have not yet found the time to make it run on Windows.
+But I guess that's fine.
+The server should run on Windows machines, as it does not require `aircrack-ng` to be available.

 # Legal disclaimer
 As you might have guessed, cracking WPA2 passphrases might be illegal.
 Do not use alohomora on handshakes that you don't have the permission to crack!
 I will not be held responsible for anything illegal you do with this tool!